g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 ## the Egregores Lagrange (AKA checks and balances)

 One way of viewing yourself in society is that you are a tiny mote of dust in a system of vast grinding gears.
 Bureaucracies want your time and obedience.
 Corporations want your money.
-Governments want your taxes and your obedience.
+Governments want your money and your obedience.

 It is tragic that we need governments, that we can’t trust markets to deliver what everyone needs.